squirrels-analytics/squirrels-analytics.github.io/docs/docs/quickstart.md

 :::tip

-For example, you can create the virtual environment by running `python -m venv .venv` in the terminal.
+There are a number of ways to create a Python virtual environment.
+One of the most common ways is by running `python -m venv .venv` in the terminal.
 This will create a ".venv" folder in your project.

 Then, activate the virtual environment by doing one of the following:
 - run `.venv/Scripts/activate` in a Windows terminal, or